gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_events.md

     Set the timeout duration to 60.

 - Each team is allowed two, one-minute time-outs.
 Only one of those time-outs may be taken after question number 17, including any alphanumeric question numbers.
-- Captains, co-captains or coaches may call for a time-out.
+- Captains, co-captains, or coaches may call for a time-out.
 - Only the coach, assistant coach, and substitute may converse with the team during a time-out.
 - Time-outs may be called prior to bonus questions.